 Subd.
 2. Responsible person eligibility.
 A responsible person who has incurred reimbursable costs after June 4, 1987, in response to a release, may apply to the board for reimbursement under subdivision 3.

 Subd.
 2a.
-Application for reimbursement. (a) Applications for reimbursement may be submitted for consideration by the board at the following stages:
+Application for reimbursement. (a) The board may consider applications for reimbursement at the following stages:

-(c) The commissioner shall review a plan, and provide an approval or disapproval to the applicant and the board, within 60 days in the case of a plan submitted under paragraph (a), clause (1), and within 120 days in the case of a plan submitted under paragraph (a), clause (2), or the commissioner shall explain to the board why additional time is necessary.
-The board shall consider a complete initial application within 60 days of its submission, and shall consider a complete supplemental application within 120 days of its submission, or the board shall explain for the record why additional time is necessary.
+(b) The commissioner shall review a plan, and provide an approval or disapproval to the applicant and the board, within 60 days in the case of a plan submitted under paragraph (a), clause (1), and within 120 days in the case of a plan submitted under paragraph (a), clause (2), or the commissioner shall explain to the board why additional time is necessary.
+The board shall consider a complete application within 60 days of submission of the application under paragraph (a), clause (1), and within 120 days of submission of the application under paragraph (a), clause (2), or the board shall explain for the record why additional time is necessary.
+For purposes of the preceding sentence, board consideration of an application is timely if it occurs at the regularly scheduled meeting following the deadline.
 Board staff may review applications submitted to the board at the same time the commissioner considers the appropriateness of the corrective action, but the board may not act on the application until after the commissioner's approval is received.